-I initially made these orange pumpkin balls about two years ago as a tribute to my husband.
+I initially made these orange pumpkin balls (aka pumpkin pie balls) about two years ago as a tribute to my husband.
 I remember asking him about fruits he enjoyed the most and he mentioned oranges among a couple of others.
 I also like orange flavor, which is associated with end of year celebrations in many countries around the globe.
-With Chinese New Year just around the corner I am tempted to say “Ni hao, zesty balls!”
+With Chinese New Year just around the corner I’m tempted to say “Ni hao, zesty pumpkin pie balls!”

-I am used to making various sorts of date balls, but I tend to skip soaking dates, which sometimes results in a tougher dough.
+I’m used to making various sorts of date balls, but I tend to skip soaking dates, which sometimes results in a tougher dough.
 Opting for simplicity, I thought that adding a bit of a liquid could take care of it.
-So, I started experimenting by adding various purées, such as pumpkin purée, sweet potato purée, applesauce and more.
-The result was pretty good and by adding different flavors, such as cinnamon, ginger, lemon, orange zest and so on, I’ve created a whole bunch of flavorful date balls, including this simple, yet tasty treat!
+So, I started experimenting by adding various purées, such as pumpkin or sweet potato purée, applesauce and so on.
+The result was pretty good and by adding different flavors, such as cinnamon, ginger, lemon or orange zest, I’ve created a whole bunch of flavorful date balls, including this simple, yet tasty treat!

 - Place all the ingredients in a food processor and process until a ball of dough is formed.

-- Roll** level tablespoon of the mixture into balls.
+- Roll** a level tablespoon of the mixture into balls.

 - Refrigerate the balls for 30 minutes or longer to allow them to firm.